 Feeding and Loading

-The string trimmer’s spool supports a single or double line, depending on the style of trimmer.
+The string trimmer’s spool supports a single or a double line, depending on the style of the trimmer.
 A single line loads by winding the string around the spool and feeding it through the feed hole.
 Double-line heads require users to separately wind two lines of string around the spool so they don’t get tangled.